 Of course, you could outsource multiple freelancers for different parts of the project, but it could be challenging to manage such a team.
 In fact, if you do this, you may also need to outsource a project manager to coordinate the team.

 However, if your project is simple — for instance, you’re redesigning the website to include a particular functionality — you can find a freelancer with the specific skills you need.
 Similarly, if you only need a few small edits, it may not be worth outsourcing an entire team from an agency.
+Or say you have a wordpress website and you want to improve the look, you can just hire a freelancer who knows how to use Elementor Pro.

 You may prefer to be highly involved in the design process, especially if you have a clear idea of exactly what you want.
 In this case, you may like to collaborate closely with a freelancer.